-Alan Shearer named Manchester United as the greatest rival of his playing career ahead of the FA Cup final - and, almost more interestingly, revealed what had happened after he clashed with Roy Keane in a 2001 Premier League game.
+Ahead of May's FA Cup Final, Alan Shearer named Manchester United as the greatest rival of his playing career - and, almost more interestingly, revealed what had happened after he clashed with Roy Keane in a 2001 Premier League game.

 The spat between Shearer and Keane on the sidelines of St. James's Park has become a famous moment in Premier League history, and the Newcastle United legend has revealed what happened in the tunnel after the game.